zakuArbor/neocities-randombits/_posts/micro/2025/2025-07-04-enum-switch.md

 used to enumerate through an `enum`. `default` label is convenient to handle any edge cases and it's often used to handle errors.
 However, when working with enums, it is often the case that the prpogrammer intends to handle all possible values in the enum and would turn on `-Wswitch` or `-Werror=switch`.

+Let's suppose I have an enum to represent the different suite in a deck of cards:
 ```c
 #include <stdio.h>